 Blow into the headphone jack

-Before you actually use a compressed air machine or canned air to blow it into your iPhone’s headphone jack, get a flashlight and see if there is anything stuck inside.
+Before you use a compressed air machine or canned air to blow it into your iPhone’s headphone jack, get a flashlight and see if there is anything stuck inside.
 If something is noticeable, take it out.
 Now, carefully and gently blow air right into the headphone’s jack.
 That should remove any small particles.
-If it doesn’t try and blow a little harder.
+If it doesn’t, try and blow a little harder.

 Or get a spray can of industrial strength “Dust Off” or similar.
 These products are usually used to clean computer keyboards and other electronics.
 Luckily, the small plastic straw attachment fits into the headphone jack almost perfectly.
-Blast some air in there for a few seconds and check is see if your audio is back into working order.
+Blast some air in there for a few seconds and check and see if your audio is back into working order.